-The total of qualified project costs is the Eligible Basis.
-The portion of the project that will be affordable is the Applicable Fraction.
-The Eligible Basis multiplied by the Applicable Fraction yields the Qualified Basis, or the total cost basis of the project that qualifies for credits.
-The maximum credit amount is determined by applying the credit rate (9% annual credit or 4% annual credit) to the Qualified Basis to yield the maximum Annual Credit amount.
+The total of qualified project costs is the eligible basis.
+The portion of the project that will be affordable is the applicable fraction.
+The eligible basis multiplied by the applicable fraction yields the qualified basis, or the total cost basis of the project that qualifies for credits.
+The maximum credit amount is determined by applying the credit rate (9% annual credit or 4% annual credit) to the qualified basis to yield the maximum annual credit amount.

-Because competition for credits is strong, IHDA does not necessarily award credits for the maximum Qualified Basis.
-But developers take the tax credits awarded each year for a 10 year Credit Period, so the projected Total Credit amount is 10 times the award amount.
+The federal code requires that allocating agencies limit tax credit awards to the amount required to make a project financially feasible, so IHDA does not necessarily award credits for the maximum qualified basis.
+But developers take the tax credits awarded each year for a 10 year credit period, so the projected total tax credit amount is 10 times the annual award amount.

-Developers convert the LIHTC into equity by selling them to investors who use the credits to offset their tax liability.
+Developers convert the LIHTC award into equity by selling them to investors who use the credits to offset their tax liability.
 The equity generated allows the developer to minimize the amount of debt needed to pay project construction costs.
 Less debt means lower mortgage payments, which means the developer can afford to charge lower rents.